btrotta/advent-of-code-2023/Readme.md

 a, a brick will cause other bricks to fall if, for each brick above it, there is only one brick below.
 For part b, for each brick use depth-first search to determine the number of bricks above it that will fall.

+## Day 23
+For part a, use breadth-first search.
+For part b, the number of possible parts becomes very large, but we can speed up the search with some optimizations.
+First, where there is a series of edges of degree 2, replace with a single edge.
+This reduces the number of nodes and edges dramatically.
+Secondly, when checking the paths, maintain a dictionary that maps the pair consisting of the sorted tuple of path edges, and the last path, to the maximum distance of the path.
+This allows us to find the optimal order given a set of path edges and an end point.